Chat with us, powered by LiveChat

 Committee Decisions

-In Queensland, the committee is responsible for handling the day-to-day running of the scheme.
-As long as the issue isn’t restricted (more on that below), the committee can make binding decisions on behalf of the body corporate.
+In Queensland, the committee handles the day-to-day running of the scheme.
+As long as the issue is not a restricted issue (more on that below), the committee can make binding decisions on behalf of the body corporate.
+Committee decisions require a simple majority:

-Limitations – In QLD, committees cannot make decisions on “restricted issues”, such as:
+Limitations – In Queensland, committees cannot decide on restricted issues, such as:

 • Changing levies